Clem's Corned Beef

 Firstly, obtain beef brisket of an amount suitable for your needs.

-Prepare the brining solution
+Prepare the brining solution (to make 1 litre)

 • 175 g table salt